briandrum/codes.forchagrin.com/_chapters/chapter-763-customer-service-standards-for-cable-television-systems.md

-    convenient location with a telephone listing for the purpose of offering the following services to customers who come to the local business office: bill payment, faulty equipment exchange, processing of change of service requests and response to customers’ inquiries.
+    convenient location with a telephone listing for the purpose of offering the following services to customers who come to the local business office: bill payment, faulty equipment exchange, processing of change of service requests and response to customers' inquiries.
 This local business office shall be open Monday through Friday (holidays excluded) from 8:00 a.m. to 6:00 p.m., and from 9:00 a.m. to 1:00 p.m.
 Saturday.
-The cable operator shall also provide full exchanges of equipment at the customers’ premises.
+The cable operator shall also provide full exchanges of equipment at the customers' premises.
 The cable operator may, with the express written permission of the Village, provide an alternate means to address customer inquiries, exchange faulty equipment, process change of service requests and provide for bill payment other than